-[Enter an old SHEPHERD.]
+Enter an old Shepherd.

-I would there were no age between sixteen and three-and-twenty, or that youth would sleep out the rest; for there is nothing in the between but getting wenches with child, wronging the ancientry, stealing, fighting.-Hark you now!
+I would there were no age between ten and three-and-twenty, or that youth would sleep out the rest; for there is nothing in the between but getting wenches with child, wronging the ancientry, stealing, fighting-Hark you now!
 Would any but these boiled brains of nineteen and two-and-twenty hunt this weather?
-They have scared away two of my best sheep, which I fear the wolf will sooner find than the master: if any where I have them, 'tis by the sea-side, browsing of ivy.-Good luck, an't be thy will! what have we here?
+They have scared away two of my best sheep, which I fear the wolf will sooner find than the master: if anywhere I have them, 'tis by the sea-side, browsing of ivy.
+Good luck, an 't be thy will, what have we here?

 [Taking up the child.]

-Mercy on's, a bairn: A very pretty bairn!
+Mercy on 's, a bairn!
+A very pretty bairn!
 A boy or a child, I wonder?
-A pretty one; a very pretty one: sure, some scape: though I am not bookish, yet I can read waiting-gentlewoman in the scape.
-This has been some stair-work, some trunk-work, some behind-door-work; they were warmer that got this than the poor thing is here.
-I'll take it up for pity: yet I'll tarry till my son comes; he hallaed but even now.-Whoa, ho hoa!
+A pretty one; a very pretty one.
+Sure, some scape.
+Though I am not bookish, yet I can read waiting-gentlewoman in the scape.
+This has been some stair-work, some trunk-work, some behind-door-work.
+They were warmer that got this than the poor thing is here.
+I'll take it up for pity: yet I'll tarry till my son come; he halloed but even now.
+Whoa-ho-hoa!